OmniSharp/generator-aspnet/README.md

 The Unit test project uses [xUnit: a free, open source, community-focused unit testing tool for the .NET Framework](https://xunit.github.io/)

-The templates that use client side libraries and `Gulp` or `Grunt` tasks are now calling `npm install` and `bower install` script to install NPM and Bower managed dependencies.
+The templates that use client side libraries are calling `bower install` script to install Bower managed dependencies.
 You can skip installation process by passign `--skip-install` option to generator, e.g. `yo aspnet --skip-install`.
 This should allow better experience when `Development` has been enabled.

 ## Command line automation